jakkra/ZSWatch/website/blog/2025-03-14-funding/index.md

         - We need more automated tests to easy catch regressions.
     - Phone integration improvements.
 :::

+Also we are looking for feedback, see the [Feedback Blog Post](../2025-03-19-feedback/index.md)

 We will post updates of our progress so don't forget to sign up for our email list!